 Purpose and Background

-The Australian Government Organisations Register (the Register) provides information on the function, composition, origins and other details of 1,193 Australian Government entities, bodies and relationships.
-The Register replaced the List of Government Bodies and Governance Relationships, which was last published in 2009.
+The Australian Government Organisations Register (the Register) provides information on the function, composition, origins and other details of 1,218 Australian Government entities and bodies.

-The Register is based on information collected to date from portfolios.
-The Register will be updated at least twice-yearly.
+The Register is based on information collected from portfolio departments.
 Also available is a summary of key statistics for the Register .

 The Register allows users to search using key words.
 For further information on the types of data captured in the Register, please refer to the Guide to Register Fields .

 A complete dataset of bodies and fields in Excel can be downloaded.